bsvab/produced-water-chemistry/README.md

 #### 4.3.1.
 Screenshots of Interactive HTML Maps

-An example screenshot of the map showing the samples with the highest Ca concentrations is included below.
-A map was generated for all scaling elements listed above.
+An example screenshot of the maps showing the samples with the highest Ca concentrations is included below.
+Maps were generated for all scaling elements listed above.

 <p style="color:red">[ ... ]

 #### 4.3.2.
 Tools & Libraries Used

-<p style="color:red">[ ... ]
+- Pandas for DataFrame operations.
+- Geopandas for handling geospatial data.
+- Folium for creating interactive maps.

+This methodology enables a clear and interactive visualization of lithium concentration distributions across geological basins.
+It provides valuable insights into spatial patterns and concentration clusters, which are essential for geochemical analysis and decision-making in resource exploration and environmental studies.

 ### <p style="color:gray">4.4.
 Methodology for Mapping Lithium Concentration Clusters